Bhagabangola Assembly constituency

 Bhagabangola Assembly constituency is an assembly constituency in Murshidabad district in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 62 Bhagwangola Assembly constituency covers Bhagwangola II community development block and Bhagwangola, Habaspur, Hanumantanagar, Kuthirampur, Mahammadpur, Mahisasthali and Sundarpur gram panchayats of Bhagwangola I CD Block.
+As per orders of the Delimitation Commission, No. 62 Bhagwangola Assembly constituency covers Bhagawangola II community development block and Bhagawangola, Habaspur, Hanumantanagar, Kuthirampur, Mahammadpur, Mahisasthali and Sundarpur gram panchayats of Bhagawangola I CD Block.

 Bhagwangola Assembly constituency is part of No. 11 Murshidabad (Lok Sabha constituency).